rezasherafat/edge-proxy/README.md

 sudo systemctl restart iotedge
 ```

-Once done, check that IoT Edge runtime is up active and edgeAgent is running:
+Once done, check that IoT Edge runtime is active and edgeAgent is running:
 ```bash
 # Output of command below should show the daemon is in 'active (running)' state
 sudo systemctl status iotedge